easazade/crystalline/README.md

 # Crystalline

-**Crystalline:** A Universal State Definition Library
+**Crystalline:** Simple yet Powerful state management solution

-Enhance your project's state management with Crystalline.
-Regardless of your preferred state management library (BLoc, Mobx, Redux, Riverpod, or others), Crystalline provides a clean and efficient approach to defining state objects.
+Crystalline is a comprehensive state management library designed to simplify and enhance your state management practices.
+By providing a structured approach to defining state objects, Crystalline helps you build more robust, maintainable, and testable applications.

 ### Why Use Crystalline?

 #### Key Benefits

 - **Enhanced Code Clarity:** Crystalline streamlines state management code and state objects for improved readability.

 - **Comprehensive State Definition:** Define all necessary elements within your state, including data, status, operations, errors, and events, using a unified and efficient approach.

-- **Simplified Testing:** Testability of your state management classes is significantly improved with Crystalline.
+- **Comprehensive State Tracking:** Crystalline empowers you to represent the entire lifecycle of a `Store` within your state.
+Whether an operation is in progress, completed successfully, or has encountered an error, you can explicitly define these states using Crystalline data types designed for defining state objects.
+This level of granularity can be applied to the entire state or only specific parts of it.

-- **State Composition:** Compose states from smaller, more manageable components.
+- **State Composition:** Compose a state from smaller, more manageable states.

-- **Shared State:** Seamlessly share states or parts of states across multiple state management classes without compromising loose coupling or testability.
+- **Shared State:** Seamlessly share states or parts of states across multiple `Stores` without compromising loose coupling or testability.

+- **Custom Operations:** Crystalline supports generic operations like update, delete, operating, create and none.
+However, it also allows you to easily define any custom operations tailored to specific scenarios, such as "request access right", "apply coupon" and so forth.

 ## Some examples

 # For Docs

 - [ ] create a doc for scenarios and use cases added in example

 - [ ] define crystal-clear state objects across all state management libraries.